Seoul Trash Guide 2026: Recycling, Food Waste & Trash Rules

 2. Is It Food Waste or General Waste?

-This is where most foreigners get fined, and it’s the trickiest part of the Seoul Trash Guide.
+This is where many visitors get confused, and it’s often the trickiest part of Seoul’s waste disposal system.
 A simple rule of thumb: If an animal (like a pig) can eat it, it’s food waste.
 If it’s too hard, too salty, or too fibrous for an animal to digest, it goes into General Waste.

-Pro Tip: In 2026, many high-end apartments use an RFID card system.
+Pro Tip: In 2026, some apartment complexes use an RFID card system.
 You tap the card, the bin opens, it weighs your food waste, and charges your account.
 If your Airbnb provides a small card, this is what it’s for!
-If you’ve been following my [Don’t Be Rude!
-The Perfect Guide to Korean Dining Etiquette] post, you know that Koreans value cleanliness—this extends to how we discard the remains!
+If you’ve been following my [Korean Dining Etiquette: What Tourists Should Never Do at the Table] post, you know that Koreans value cleanliness—this extends to how we discard the remains!

 3. The 2026 Recycling Revolution: No Labels Allowed!

 Seoul aims to be a zero-waste city, and the Seoul Trash Guide for recycling is very specific.
-2026 regulations require even more thorough cleaning of recyclables than before.
+Recyclables should be clean and free from food residue whenever possible.

-- The “Delivery Food” Crisis: Korea has the best delivery food (Check my [Yeouido Hangang Park Delivery Survival Guide] for tips!), but it creates a lot of plastic waste.
+2. The “Delivery Food” Crisis: Korea has the best delivery food, but it creates a lot of plastic waste.
 You MUST wash the red spicy sauce out of the plastic containers.
 If the stain won’t come out, it’s no longer recyclable—throw it in the General Waste bag.

 4. Where and When to Dump?